ThomasWangAPAM/fft-stable-fluid/README.md

 This is our final project for APMA 4300, Intro to Numerical Methods.
 As a project meant for self-learning, we limit the scope to solving a 2-D problem with periodic boundary conditions, where transforming the operation into the Fourier domain gives an elegant and straightforward solution.

 Files:
-`fft.py`: we built a fast fourier transform package from scratch.
+`dft`: we built a fast fourier transform package from scratch.
 `stable_fluid.ipynb`: the main jupyter notebook contains description of the problems, the stable fluid solver, a simulation, and discussions.